Ansøg om midler

 • Develop novel research instrumentation and methodology from idea to prototype.

-• Create a strong Danish ecosystem for technology and method development.
+• Create a strong Danish ecosystem for technology and method development by expanding the necessary scientific and technical expertise at non-profit research institutions.

-• Facilitate new research and insights, as well as new research infrastructures.
+• Facilitate new research and insights, as well as new research infrastructures, based on

 About the grants